tidyverse/googlesheets4/README.md

 ```

 Lesson: googledrive is the friendliest way to work with files on Google
-Drive, including those that are Google Sheets.
+Drive, including files that are Google Sheets.
 You can refer to files by
 name. googlesheets4 is focused on operations specific to Sheets and is
 more programming oriented.
 You must pass a file id or something that
 contains the file id.

 ### Specify the range and column types

-We’ve made a few Sheets easy to access via `sheets_example()`.
-Here we
+We’ve made a few world-readable Sheets easy to access via
-read from a mini-Gapminder Sheet to show some of the different ways to
+`sheets_example()`.
+Here we read from a mini-Gapminder Sheet to show
-specify (work)sheet and cell ranges.
-Note also that `col_types` gives
+some of the different ways to specify (work)sheet and cell ranges.
+Note
-control of column types.
+also that `col_types` gives control of column types.

 ``` r
 library(googlesheets4)